 Some of the popular ones are Twitter, Facebook, Pinterest, and Instagram.
 Being a solo marketer, it is harder to manage all these accounts and post consistently at the right time.

 Also, you may be in a different time zone against your target visitors country, and it makes sense only if you’re able to post when your target visitors are online.

 So, what’s the best option you have?

-There are multiple social media automation tools for every social media channel, and it makes only sense to use one of it to automate your promotion strategy.
+Start using social media automation tools.
+There are multiple social media automation tools for every channel, and it makes only sense to use one of it to automate your promotion strategy.

 1. Buffer for Facebook and Twitter

 The first social media automation tool in our list is Buffer albeit one of the most popular ones as well.
 The buffer is prominently used for Facebook and Twitter schedule.

 However, it also supports Google+, LinkedIn, Instagram, and Pinterest (pro version only.)
 One of the significant advantages of using Buffer for Facebook and Twitter is auto-shortening URL, which helps in keeping the post under the limit and looks better.

 Also, you can keep track of performances of posts and tweets, and repost the most popular one with a single click.
 The free plan allows you to connect up to 5 social media channels and schedule up to 10 posts in a buffer.